BryanSchuetz/new-pubs/_posts/2016-02-18-consumer-insights-afghanistan-how-young-women-are-using-tech.markdown

 ---
-title: 'Consumer Insights Afghanistan: How Young Women are Using Tech'
+title: 'Digital Insights Afghanistan: How Young Women are Using Tech'
 date: 2016-02-18 02:00:00 -05:00
 tags:
 - Digital Insights